solid/odi-governance/ac-eoad-questions.md

 **Ethnic Origin**
-Ethnic origin is about nationality, place of birth or citizenship.
+Ethnic origin is not about nationality, place of birth or citizenship.
 It is about the group to which you belong.
 Please highlight the appropriate one

 Asian / Asian British.
 Black / Black British.
 Mixed Multiple Ethnicity	White.
 Indian / Pakistani / Bangladeshi / Chinese / Any other Asian background.
-Other.
-Any other ethnic background.
+Indigenous.
+Any other ethnic background (specify below).
 Prefer not to say

 **Sexual Orientation**